 Update Accurate Inventory

 You can now keep your inventory up-to-date and accurate.
-Assuming that you have both, an online website as well as a retail presence, you can get tangled up in the tedious tasks of maintaining and managing your inventory at both places simultaneously.
+Assuming that you have both, a generate receipt online website as well as a retail presence, you can get tangled up in the tedious tasks of maintaining and managing your inventory at both places simultaneously.
 With the new Square integration, you can automatically update your WooCommerce inventory, syncing it with your online and offline stocks.
 All you have to do is integrate your retail presence with Square.

 No More Repetitive Tasks